owengaspard/reddit-bot-docs/getting-the-packages-in-place.md

 **If you cloned the repo**:

-In the place where you initally cloned the repo, type this command:
+In the place where you initially cloned the repo, type this command:

 ```
 cd redditvideomakerbot